awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 ------

-The value you specify for `portNumber` represents the remote port on the managed node where traffic should be redirected to, such as `3389` for connecting to a Windows node using the Remote Desktop Protocol \(RDP\)\.
-If this parameter isn't specified, Session Manager assumes `80` as the default remote port\.
+The `portNumber` value represents the remote port on the managed node where you want the session traffic to be redirected\.
+For example, you might specify port `3389` for connecting to a Windows node using the Remote Desktop Protocol \(RDP\)\.
+If you don't specify the `portNumber` parameter, Session Manager uses `80` as the default value\.

 The value you specify for `localPortNumber` represents the local port on the client where traffic should be redirected to, such as `56789`\.
 This value is what you enter when connecting to a managed node using a client\.
 For example, **localhost:56789**\.